top of page

 What is your counseling style?

-I personalize my counseling approach to serve each client according to their specific needs.
-However, I do have some core modalities I utilize.
+I strive to personalize my counseling approach to serve clients according to their unique story and needs.
+However, I do have some core modalities I work from.
 I am a S.A.F.E. (somatic and attachment focused) EMDR (Eye Movement Desensitization and Reprocessing) trained clinician.
 EMDR is a therapy originally established to treat trauma, but today can be used to treat a wide variety of presenting issues.
-Even if I am not doing EMDR with a client, I still may utilize EMDR emotional regulation resources.
-Another modality I utilize is Attachment Theory, which considers how early attachment styles are replicated in adult relationships.
-I work through a Family Systems lens which focuses on family of origin dynamics and multigenerational patterns.
-I have completed training in DNMS (Developmental Needs Meeting Strategy), a parts work approach designed to nurture and meet the needs of wounded child parts.
-Lastly, I really enjoy incorporating artistic expression and mindfulness practices when it is a good fit for clients.
+Another modality I utilize is Attachment Theory, which considers how early attachment styles impact adult relationships.
+I also draw from Family Systems Theory which focuses on family of origin dynamics and multigenerational patterns.
+Additionally, I have completed training in DNMS (Developmental Needs Meeting Strategy), a parts work approach designed to nurture and meet the unmet needs of wounded child parts.
+Lastly, I enjoy supporting clients through integrating emotional regulation tools and mindfulness practices.

 What counseling related topics will be included in this blog?

 I have a special interest in serving clients who have experienced trauma, so a number of entries will include information surrounding trauma informed care.
-I appreciate seeing client’s presenting issues through an attachment lens, so this perspective will likely color a number of my posts.
-In addition, I would like to write about a variety of topics such as anxiety, perinatal mental health, couples-related issues, stress, co-dependency, restorative self-care, grief, and more.
-Due to being an avid reader, I will also include highlights and personal take-aways from some of my favorite reads.
+I appreciate seeing relationships through an attachment lens, so this perspective will color a number of my posts.
+I would like to write about a variety of topics such as anxiety, perinatal mental health, couples-related issues, stress, co-dependency, restorative self-care, grief, and more.
+I'll also share highlights and personal take-aways from some of my favorite reads.

 What encouragement would you give to someone who is considering starting the counseling process?

 In the words of Albus Dumbledore, “Numbing the pain for a while will make it worse when you finally feel it.”
 I cannot deny that counseling is a challenging process.
-I often share with clients that sessions are like going to battle in the deepest pain points of your life.
-All this said, the freedom on the other side is so worth it!
-Letting the fear of trying something new (like counseling) influence your decision makes fear the leader of your life.
-Fear does not deserve that level of power.
-Be brave!
-You can do it! (you’ll be glad you did).
+I often share with clients that some sessions are like going to battle in the deepest pain points of your life.
+Often, the hardest part is showing up.
+And once you do, you may be surprised by how much strength you discover within yourself.
+The freedom on the other side of your brave healing work is so worth it!